-The MMU evaluates requests submitted by Capacity Market Sellers to export Generation Capacity Resources, makes a determination as to whether the resource meets the applicable criteria to export, and must inform both the Capacity Market Seller and PJM of such determination.62
+The MMU evaluates requests submitted by Capacity Market Sellers to export Generation Capacity Resources, makes a determination as to whether the resource meets the applicable criteria to export, and must inform both the Capacity Market Seller and PJM of such determination.

 When submitting a real-time market export capacity transaction, a valid NERC Tag is required, with the appropriate transmission reservations associated.
 Capacity transactions must designate the transaction as capacity when submitting the NERC Tag.
-This designation allows the PJM dispatch operators to identify capacity backed transactions in order to avoid curtailing them out of merit order.
-External capacity backed transactions are evaluated the same way as all other energy transactions and are subject to all scheduling timing requirements and PJM interchange ramp limits.
+This designation allows the PJM dispatch operators

-55 OATT, Schedule 1, Section 1.10.1A.
+OATT, Schedule 1, Section 1.10.1A.

-56 See "Reliability Assurance Agreement Among Load Serving Entities in the PJM Region," Section 1.69A.
+See "Reliability Assurance Agreement Among Load Serving Entities in the PJM Region," Section 1.69A.

-57 See "PJM Manual 18: PJM Capacity Market," Revision 36 (December 22, 2016) at 57-58.
+See "PJM Manual 18: PJM Capacity Market," Revision 37 (April 27, 2017) at 57-58.

-58 Prior to January 31, 2011, capacity modifications to existing generation capacity resources were not considered planned generation capacity resources.
+Prior to January 31, 2011, capacity modifications to existing generation capacity resources were not considered planned generation capacity resources.
 See 134 FERC ¶ 61,065 (2011).

-59 Effective January 31, 2011, the RPM rules related to market power mitigation were changed, including revising the definition for Planned Generation Capacity Resource for purposes of the must-offer requirement and market power mitigation.
-See 134 FERC § 61.065 (2011).
+Effective January 31, 2011, the RPM rules related to market power mitigation were changed, including revising the definition for Planned Generation Capacity Resource for purposes of the must-offer requirement and market power mitigation.
+See 134 FERC ¶ 61,065 (2011).

-60 OATT Attachment DD § 6.6(q)
+OATT Attachment DD § 6.6(g).

-62 OATT Attachment M-Appendix § II.C.2.
+Id.
+OATT Attachment M-Appendix § II.C.2.